jewright/Autonomous-Navigation-and-Platform-Landing/README.md

 # Autonomous Navigation using a Jackal UGV
 For furthering advancement toward autonomous navigation and platform landing, I implemented ROS onto robotic hardware and software.
+The ROS distribution used as melodic along with Ubuntu 18.04 on the Host PC used for this project.

 ## Hardware Used
 For this project a variety of hardware and robotic accessories were used:
+- Host Ubuntu PC
 - Vicon Motion Capture System
 - Clearpath Robotics JAckal UGV
 - UAV